Laurent - stock.adobe.com

 SFL Scientific has been Nvidia’s Service Partner of the Year for the past two years, and Iguazio is one of the first partners in the Nvidia DGX-Ready software partner programme.

-That is a tremendous task and far too daunting for most people, so Iguazio simplifies it by somehow automating the machine learning at every stage of the project.
-It creates a sort of pipeline for the process that starts with data collection, proceeds through training, development, deployment, monitoring and management of the models in production.
+That is a tremendous task and far too daunting for most people, so Iguazio simplifies it by automating the machine learning at every stage of the project.
+It creates a sort of pipeline for the process that starts with data collection, then proceeds through training, development, deployment, monitoring and management of the models in production.

 In the new partnership, SFL Scientific will offer data strategy and develop algorithms for datacentres and cloud infrastructures, while Iguazio provides the powerful machinery to refine the processes.
 It’s all about making AI more accessible, says Somekh.
 Designing for ease of use and making the technology more widely accessible is anther sign of market maturity.